chrisbalmer/homelab/README.md

   - [ ] Determine how to handle relay on PanOS
   - [ ] Finish DNS server setups
 - Misc
+  - [ ] Figure out pypi mirroring or method to maintain needed packages locally
   - [ ] Move in Zeek build to this repo
+  - [ ] Clean up url lists in PanOS.
+One for bootstrap and one for DNS servers.

 ## Setup